-- For PNMs who pledged Delta Gamma Recommendation Forms for each pledged new member should be given to the vp: member education or director of new members to be uploaded into Anchorbase.
-For new members without a Recommendation Form, a screenshot of their sponsor tag from MyVote can be submitted.
-For more information, see Uploading Confirmation of Sponsorship to the Manage New Members Task. - For PNMs pledged to another group destroy the Recommendation Forms. - For potential COB candidates file alphabetically for future use but destroy all unused forms at the end of the school year.
+- For PNMs who pledged Delta Gamma Recommendation Forms for each pledged new member should be given to the vp: member education or director of new members to be uploaded into Anchorbase. - For PNMs pledged to another group destroy the Recommendation Forms. - For potential COB candidates file alphabetically for future use but destroy all unused forms at the end of the school year.